berry2012/AWS-Containers-Works/kubernetes/ebs-kc/README.md

-# Volume Snapshots for StatefulSet
+# Pods Disaster Recovery with Volume Snapshots

 ## Prerequisites

-1. Kubernetes 1.13+ (CSI 1.0).
+1. Kubernetes 1.19+
 2. The [aws-ebs-csi-driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) installed.
 3. The [external snapshotter](https://github.com/kubernetes-csi/external-snapshotter) installed.
 4. The `VolumeSnapshotDataSource` is set in `--feature-gates=` in the `kube-apiserver` specification.
 This feature is enabled by default from Kubernetes v1.17+.

 ## Usage

-This example shows you how to create a snapshot and restore an EBS `PersistentVolume` of StatefulSet.
+This sample involve how to create a snapshot, restore and resize an EBS `PersistentVolume` of Pods.

 ### Create Snapshot